Which city is cheaper, Madrid or Kuala Lumpur?

 With a huge network, the transit system in Kuala Lumpur can get you around easily.
 The system is relatively easy to navigate with most signs in English.
 There are buses, a monorail, light rail transit and commuter trains.

-Madrid has a great public transit system.
+Visitors in Madrid can get around quickly with the extensive public transit system.
 The system includes the Madrid Metro, buses, and a light rail system.

 Kuala Lumpur and Madrid are similar when it comes to walkability.